-To add to the mounting tension, poor weather and mechanical problems with the rocket forced NASA to’scrub’ Glenn’s scheduled mission nine times.
-Finally, on February 20, 1962, seven months after America’s last manned flight, John Glenn would don his bulky pressure suit for what would be the final time.
+To add to the mounting tension, poor weather and mechanical problems with the rocket forced NASA to ‘scrub’ Glenn’s scheduled mission nine times.
+Finally, on February 20, 1962, seven months after America’s last manned flight, John Glenn would don his bulky pressure suit one more time.

 Rising out of bed in his ‘ready room’ at NASA’s space craft center at Cape Canaveral, Florida, at 2:20 a.m., he checked the weather report, which indicated a fifty percent chance of rain.
 Glenn showered and shaved and had the customary astronaut’s breakfast of steak and eggs, before taking a pre-flight physical.
 If the many weeks of anticipation weighed on Glenn’s mind, his body did not reflect it.